Where to Find Charlotte’s Best Barbecue

 Claim to fame: Eastern North Carolina-style chopped pork

 City Barbeque and Catering

-An award-winning local favorite, City Barbeque serves up meats smoked on-site over North Carolina hickory and sides whipped up fresh every day in all four Charlotte-area locations.
+An award-winning local favorite, City Barbeque serves up meats smoked on-site over North Carolina hickory and sides whipped up fresh every day at all four Charlotte-area locations.

 Claim to fame: Beef brisket sandwich

 The Improper Pig

 Leave your regional barbecue debates at the door and become a barbecue explorer at The Improper Pig, where fusion barbecue is celebrated.
 The menu combines classic Carolina-style pork and St. Louis-style ribs with new influences, like Pork Rolls, aka Southern-style egg rolls; Chow Bao Sliders with barbecue meat, Asian slaw and Hoisin sauce; and even the vegetarian No Pig sandwich, made with a hickory wood-grilled portobello mushroom.